 Since 1993, adult fish populations have been monitored at 10 fixed experimental gill netting stations.
 Gill netting is conducted over a two-day period utilizing five sinking experimental gill nets each day (10 net-days).
 In 2016, due to reduced pool elevations, only five gill nets were used over a one day period (five net-days).
-The sinking multi-filament experimental gill nets measure 125 feet in length and 6 feet deep consisting of 25-foot panels of 3⁄4", 1", 1 1⁄4", 1 1⁄2", and 2" mesh.
+The sinking multi-filament experimental gill nets measure 125 feet in length and 6 feet deep consisting of 25-foot panels of 3/4", 1", 1 1/4", 1 1/2", and 2 1/2" mesh.
 Fish were measured for total length (TL: inches) and weighed to the nearest 0.01 pound (lb).
 Otoliths were collected from walleye for aging and oxytetracycline (OTC) analysis.

 The abundance and reproductive success of sport and forage fishes were monitored at 10 predetermined sites.
-Beach seining was conducted in early August using a 75'- x 9' x 1⁄2' square mesh beach seine.
+Beach seining was conducted in early August using a 75'- x 9' x 1⁄2" square mesh beach seine.
 Fish were sorted by species and counted.

-Table 17. - A summary of forage fish and young-of-year forage and sport fish collected conducted at nine fixed sites using a 100- x 9-foot x 1⁄4 inch square mesh beach seine in Nelson Reservoir, 1982-2017.
+Table 17. - A summary of young-of-year forage and sport fish collected at ten fixed sites using a beach seine in Nelson Reservoir, 1982-2019.